centinna-l/iOS-alpha/UIPractice.md

 }
 ```

-5. Make the UI using pen and paper, or in your IPad.
+5. Complex Form with Validation and Error Messages

 ```swift
 import SwiftUI